Godskid89/path-constrained-retrieval/README.md

 ## Contributing

 Contributions are welcome!
+We're especially looking for:

+- **More data for PathRAG-6**: Help expand the benchmark with additional domains or more nodes/edges for existing domains
+- **Code improvements**: Bug fixes, performance optimizations, new features
+- **Documentation**: Improvements to docs, examples, tutorials

 Please open an issue or submit a pull request.
+For data contributions, see the `data/pathrag6/` directory structure and follow the same format.

 ## Contact